-Simple Interest Formula, Concept, and Study Notes are provided below.
+Simple Interest Formula: Simple Interest Formula, Concept, and Study Notes are provided below.
 Simple interest is the method by which you can calculate the interest on a loan.
 It is charged on the principal amount.
-In order to determine the simple interest, you need to multiple the principal amount with the rate of interest and the time period.
+In order to determine the simple interest, you need to multiply the principal amount with the rate of interest and the time period.
 It is calculated only on the original sum of money.
 Students must be aware of the simple interest formula to solve the questions asked in the exam.
 We are providing you with complete notes on simple interests.

 Simple Interest Formula